ornlu-is/l2s/content/post/is_unique.md

 Okay, first exercise here we go: **implement an algorithm to determine if a string has all unique characters.**

 Side note: this is called a heterogram.
 This is fairly straightforward to solve, all I need to do is iterate over the characters in the string while keeping a ledger of the characters I've already seen.
 I'll also sprinkle in some nicely formatted unit tests just for good measure.
+To ensure that this ledger is efficient for lookups (since we'll have to check every character against it), we use a hashmap to have constant time access.

 ```python
 import unittest